 Navigate to the Channels tab in the left navigation and click Create channel.
+Click Next.

 Now add organizations to the channel.
 Select the organizations (organization’s MSP) as the channel member that will be part of the channel (one at a time) and click Add.
 Choose the appropriate permissions (operator/writer/reader) for the organization.
 Repeat this step to add all of the required organizations to your channel.
+Click Next.

 If the smart contract is written in Golang, then you should place the smart contract as

 Open the folder in VS Code, which should have only the smart contract written in Go/Node.js.
-If you have any files in this folder other than smart contract files, then you may encounter issues while packaging the smart contract.
+If you have any files in this folder other than smart contract files, then you might encounter issues while packaging the smart contract.

 You will be prompted for the package name and version.
 It’s important to provide the proper version as the smart contract can then be upgraded to deploy a newer version.
 After you’ve provided this information, the smart contract package will be created.

-Right click on the package and click Export Package, then save the file.
+Right-click on the package and click Export Package, then save the file.

 Navigate to the Smart contracts tab and click Install smart contract.

-In the Upload package section, click Add file and provide your smart contract package file (.cds) to upload, which you packaged in step 12 using the VS Code extension.
+In the Upload package section, click Add file and provide your smart contract package file (.cds) to upload, which you packaged in Step 12 using the VS Code extension.

 Once the smart contract is uploaded, click Install smart contract.